ramonVDAKKER/teaching-data-science-emas/README.md

 # teaching-data-science-emas
-Material course Data Science, Executive Master Actuarial Science
+Material accompanying the course Data Science of the Executive Master Actuarial Science (EMAS) of the Dutch Actuarial Institute.